marina601/discover-malta/README.md

 - <em>Home Page</em>

-- Instead of listing the reasons why the user should use this site to shop for thier holiday antinary, I have created a simple animation using JavaScript to give the user a good visual effect and overview of the benefits they will get whilest using the site.
+- Instead of listing the reasons why the user should use this site to shop for their holiday trips, I have created a simple animation using JavaScript to give the user a good visual effect and overview of the benefits they will get whilst using the site.

 - <em>Trip Detail Page</em>

-- In the original design I wanted to implement a google map which will show to the user the route overview of their trip, due to tight schedule, this feature is still left to be implemented
+- In the original design I wanted to implement a google map that will show to the user the route overview of their trip, due to tight schedule, this feature is still left to be implemented

-- I have added a form which lets the user to rate and submit a trip review, based on 2 conditions.
-One - the user mast be logged in and the other the user mast purchase the trip before they review it.
+- I have added a form that lets the user rate and submit a trip review, based on 2 conditions.
+One - the user must be logged in and the other the user must purchase the trip before they review it.

 ##### back to [content](#table-of-content)

 ### Database model

-I have used (django extentions)[https://medium.com/@yathomasi1/1-using-django-extensions-to-visualize-the-database-diagram-in-django-application-c5fa7e710e16] to generate a database model diagram
+I have used (Django extensions)[https://medium.com/@yathomasi1/1-using-django-extensions-to-visualize-the-database-diagram-in-django-application-c5fa7e710e16] to generate a database model diagram

 ![Database model](readme-files/images/database-model.png)

 #### Database Choices

-- As a framework Django works with SQL databases.
-During development on my local machine I worked with the standard <em>sqlite3</em> database installed with Django.
+- As a framework, Django works with SQL databases.
+During development on my local machine, I worked with the standard <em>sqlite3</em> database installed with Django.
 - On deployment, all the database has been migrated to <em>PostgresSQL</em> provided by Heroku.

 #### Data Models

 ##### Account Model

-- Default <em>AbstractBaceUser</em> model has been modifyed, to allow the user to login with their email address istead of username.
-Which is more conventional method of login in.
+- Default <em>AbstractBaceUser</em> model has been modified, to allow the user to log in with their email address instead of a username.
+Which is a more conventional method of login.
-- Allowing the superuser to create an account in local environment without verification email and setting all the permissions to TRUE
+- Allowing the superuser to create an account in a local environment without verification email and setting all the permissions to TRUE
 - Email address and username must be unique for each user, if not Django will through an error

 ##### UserProfile Model